ietf/id-guidelines/README.md

 Internet-Standard-level Technical Specifications or Applicability Statements must be to open external standards, per [RFC 2026].

-- [ ] Ensure all needed references are present, and correctly identified as normative or informative.
+- [ ] Ensure all needed references are present and correctly identified as normative or informative.

-- [ ] Verify that references is stable and resolvable.
+- [ ] Verify that references are stable and resolvable.

        A bare URI is not generally considered a stable reference.
 For web-only documents, adding a reference number, title , and/or an author will help